 COINTELPRO is a highly controversial domestic surveillance program carried out by the FBI in the 1960s.
 What was supposed to be a secret anti-Communist surveillance operation turned into a weaponized apparatus of the FBI with sights focused on a wide array of social groups.

 Two decades have passed since the September 11th attacks.
 From the moment the first Twin Tower in New York City was struck by a hijacked plane, the world changed.
-While the rumble was still smouldering and the United States public sphere still mourning the seemingly unthinkable, the Bush administration was frantically creating and enacting national security measures to secure the homeland.
+While the rubble was still smouldering and the United States public sphere still mourning the seemingly unthinkable, the Bush administration was frantically creating and enacting national security measures to secure the homeland.

 And so, the Global War on Terror was born.
 Internationally a coalition was formed between NATO nations and allies to the US, with the lofty goal of proactively eliminating terrorism on a worldwide scale.